carbon-language/carbon-lang/docs/project/goals.md

 excluding or marginalizing members of the community.
 However, we expect to inevitably make choices that benefit some Carbon community members more than others.
-We will provide justification for these decisions, but achieving Carbon's goals (including that of a healthy community) will be the guiding rule.
+We will provide justification for these decisions, but achieving Carbon's goals -- including that of a healthy community -- will be the guiding rule.

 ### Language tools and ecosystem

 Programming languages do not succeed in a vacuum.
 The Carbon project cannot merely _design_ a language in order to succeed, it must tackle the full ecosystem of tooling that makes programmers effective using the language.
-This includes both necessary tools (a compiler and standard library for example) as well as a broad range of other tools that enable programmers to be more effective, efficient, or productive.
+This includes both necessary tools, such as a compiler and standard library, as well as a broad range of other tools that enable programmers to be more effective, efficient, or productive.
 There are several key examples of key tools or ecosystem components that we have as concrete goals for the Carbon project.

 **Reference implementation:** A working implementation is a key component of the language tools that the Carbon project will provide.
 This helps the language